Tropical Storm Erika Update

 When using public transportation:

-- As much as possible, pick stops where others are waiting.
-If you have to wait alone, stay alert to your surroundings.
+- Choose stops where others are waiting.
+If you have to wait alone, stay alert of your surroundings.

-- Try not to rely on public transportation late at night.
-If you have to take a bus or train at night, use stops that are well-lit and populated.
+- If you have to take a bus or train at night, use stops that are well-lit and populated.

 - When waiting, sit near a group of people.
 If someone makes you feel uneasy, move.

-- Sexual assault is always the molester's/attacker's fault.
-Rape and sexual assault are never the victim's fault.
+- Rape and sexual assault are never the victim's fault.
 Following some general safety rules can lower your risk of becoming a victim.

 When walking/biking/roller skating: